ThisIsJohnBrown/unconference/README.md

 ## Technologies

 Made with [VueJS](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/) frontend, a [Firestore](https://firebase.google.com/products/firestore) backend, and [Vuexfire](https://vuefire.vuejs.org/vuexfire/) for binding it all together.

+Please combine with [this forked version of jitsi-meet](https://github.com/thisisJohnBrown/jitsi-meet), in order to get the added features and functionality of syncing views between participants.

 ## Config files